DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 _Is this a species of this world only?
 Is that thing even a living one?_

-Moreover the rasterrizer was reason of Vanessa's mortal wound, not Kai's sword.
+Moreover the rasterizer was reason of Vanessa's mortal wound, not Kai's sword.
 It petrified her whole body and then she turned into black dust and vanished.

 "I thought it was some new race of this world, so I talked with Jeanne about it, but..."